 Political Science and International Relations is one of the optional subjects offered by the UPSC in the mains exam.
 It is a popular optional subject and one that many toppers have chosen in IAS Exam.
 It has been observed among many IAS aspirants that the syllabus for this optional subject is broad and they desist from taking Political Science and International Relations (PSIR) as their optional subject.

-Some key-points that will help you to opt for PSIR as your optional:
+Some key-points that will help you to opt for PSIR as your optional are highlighted below:

 - Political science is one of the most informative and necessary subjects for any civil service exam aspirant looking forward to getting into the government as a civil servant.